-In schools organized by departments, all appointments are formally initiated by the department chair in consultation with the Dean, with other members of the department holding tenure rank, and with other department chairs in the case of joint or interdepartmental appointments.
-In the School of Medicine, all clinical faculty appointments are initiated formally by the department chair in consultation with the Dean.
+In schools organized by departments, all appointments are formally initiated by the department chair in consultation with the Dean, with other members of the department, and with other department chairs in the case of joint or interdepartmental appointments.
+In the School of Medicine, all faculty appointments in the Clinical Departments are initiated formally by the department chair with the approval of the Dean (or Dean's designee).
+In the Basic Science Departments of the School of Medicine, faculty appointments are initiated fom lally by the department chair with the approval of the Provost or Provost's designee, in consultation with the Dean or Dean's designee.
+Notification of faculty appointments for all School of Medicine departments will be joint and cosigned by the Provost and Dean of the School of Medicine or their designees.
 In schools organized in divisions or programs of study, appointments are formally initiated by the Dean in consultation with tenured and other appropriate faculty.
 The Dean of the Graduate School is consulted if the prospective faculty member will be expected to offer graduate courses.